VineethReddy02/GSoC-Kubectl-Plugin-for-Postgres-Operator-tracker/weekly/week3.md

 ### Summary of work done:

-- ```kubectl pg check``` cmd has been completed.
+- ```kubectl pg check``` cmd has been implemented by evaluating CRD of name ```postgresqls.acid.zalan.do```.
 - Understood internals of postgres operator generated codebase for upcoming weeks work on postgressql objects.

 ### What can be improved:

  - I was validating ```kubectl pg check``` by the status of postgres operator deployment status.
-But when i relaised crd can be deleted manually and operator status is still running.
+But when i realised crd can be deleted manually and operator status is still running.
 My initial validation work fails.
 I should have done this validations before writing code.

 ### What went well: